 There are plenty of family friendly activities to keep the kids entertained and is one of the most beautiful things to do in the Yarra Valley during this period.

-9. Enjoy a Yarra Valley Wine Tour
+9. Yarra Valley Wine Tour

 Due to the region’s cooler climate, vineyards can be seen for miles around with wine tours proving one of the most popular things to do in Yarra Valley.
 In total there are over 160 wineries in the area, specialising in Chardonnay, Pinot Noir, Cabernet Sauvignon and Shiraz.
 The majority offer local produce to accompany tastings alongside cellar door tours.
 A few favourites include: